 Bright Boy: If we follow all this logic out we have to say the atheists are the only ones with clear and constant beliefs – if only because they’re not updating them.

 Paddy: Not necessarily.
-Some atheists still try to be progressive, whereas others follow Nietzsche and Freud who rejected progress long ago, and said humans are just instinctive animals.
+Some atheists still try to be progressive, whereas others like the postmodernists follow Nietzsche and Freud who rejected progress long ago, and said humans are just instinctive animals.

 Bright Boy: But that wouldn’t apply to machines.
 Even with the bio bits in the lawyers don’t reckon they’re animals anyway.
 There’s also the point that religious teachers never had the modern insight that bad or immoral conduct can be the property of groups as well as individuals.
 They never warned people to ensure they followed the divine law collectively as well as individually.